hashicorp/terraform-website/content/source/docs/enterprise/admin/logging.html.md

 To enable log forwarding, the `log_forwarding_enabled` Terraform Enterprise application setting must be set to the value `1`.

-Enable log forwarding for a standalone installation of Terraform Enterprise:
+Enable log forwarding for a Standalone installation of Terraform Enterprise:

 ```
 replicatedctl app-config set log_forwarding_enabled --value 1
 ```

-Enable log forwarding for an active/active installation of Terraform Enterprise:
+Enable log forwarding for an Active/Active installation of Terraform Enterprise:

 ```
 tfe-admin app-config -k log_forwarding_enabled -v 1